yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

 ## 5.2 Realistic example

-A realistic example is shown below for a directional survey with 86 survey stations down the wellbore.
+A more realistic example is shown below for a directional survey with 86 survey stations down the wellbore.
+This example demonstrates usage of PersistableReference to define the TrajectoryCRS, unitXY and unitZ.
+It is recommended to use record id as in the simplified example.

 <details><summary>Click to expand Request body (86 survey stations)</summary>